dlbewley/dlbewley.github.io/_posts/2015-06-28-Testing-Openshift-Origin-V3-with-Ansible-and-Vagrant-on-OS-X.md

 #  vagrant reload --provision
 {% endhighlight %}

+- You may want to go ahead and put this into a filed called `reset.sh` so you can more easily test over and over.

+{% highlight bash %}
+cat <<EOF > rest.sh
+#!/bin/bash
+for node in node1 node2 master; do vagrant destroy -f $node;
+done
+vagrant up --no-provision
+vagrant provision
+EOF
+{% endhighlight %}

 There are now 3 machines (boxes) which where added to `/etc/hosts` by vagrant.

 {% highlight text %}